marzvfx/front-end-interview/README.md

 This is a simple web application that uses the pokemon apo to display a list of pokemon and there details.

+## Installation

+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run dev` to start the development server
+4. Open your browser and navigate to `http://localhost:3000`

 ## Challenge

 1. Modify the `page.tsx` file to fetch the first 20 pokemon from the pokemon api and display the pokemons name and